photoprism/photoprism-docs/docs/user-guide/organize/people.md

 ![Screenshot](img/new.png)

 !!! info ""
-    As not all faces belong to a cluster, there might be more faces than visible in the New section.
-    You find all photos with faces that are not assigned to a person using the search filter `face:new`.
-    The photo [edit dialog](edit.md) shows all faces of a photo independent of whether they are clustered or not.
+    **The new faces page shows automatically recognized face clusters only.** There may be thousands of unidentified faces in your library including random people such as news speakers or faces on shampoo bottles.
+    You can use the search filter `face:new` to find pictures containing unknown people.
+    We recommend combining it with other filters, like year or location, when looking for specific people.
+    The *People* tab in the photo [edit dialog](edit.md) displays all detected faces, so you can name them or report a bad match by pressing the :material-eject: button.

 ### When a face was not detected... ###